 Fit & Wear

-Of all factors when considering a backpack for your dog, the way it fits is one of the most important aspects.
+Of all factors to consider when choosing a backpack for your dog, the way it fits is one of the most important aspects.
 After all, your pup should fit snugly and securely inside—and it should feel comfortable on your body, too.

 Overall, we found the fit and wear to be decent but not astonishing.
 Even at our pup’s most relaxed state, he fit in a little lopsided.
 Granted, every canine is structurally and behaviorally different, but this is what we found.